iqbalabd/iqbalabd.github.io/content/Python and PyCons/psf-board-elections-2022-01-en.md

 *First of all, a disclaimer: I am also [running for a seat](https://www.python.org/nominations/elections/2022-python-software-foundation-board/nominees/iqbal-abdullah/) this year.*

 We're seeing a [record number of nominees](https://www.python.org/nominations/elections/2022-python-software-foundation-board/nominees/) raising their hands to serve on the board of the Python Software Foundation (PSF) this year.
-This is a very good thing for the Foundation and our community, but it might be a daunting for you who will be choosing the people you want to see in the board.
+This is a very good thing for the Foundation and our community, but it might be daunting for you who will be choosing the people you want to see in the board.
 I believe that most of the eligible voters have voted a few times, but there are some of us who will be voting the first time.
 Regardless, I hope this post will give you a hint on how to decide which nominees you should choose.

 ## First, it's about you